manish-guptaa/healthcare-assistant-chatbot-azure-ai/README.md

 - Deployed the Custom Question Answering knowledge base in Microsoft Foundry
 - Created & configured an Azure Bot resource
 - Demonstrated successful patient-support interactions through Telegram

+## How It Works

+1. A user submits a healthcare administrative query through Telegram.
+2. The query is processed by the deployed Azure Bot & Custom Question Answering solution.
+3. Azure AI Language matches the query with the most relevant answer in the structured knowledge base.
+4. The response is returned to the user through Telegram.